-Lifestyle Processes: to be able to manage the processes of creation and product development of the sectors that characterize Italian design, wellness and brand event processes.
+Fashion Processes: knowing how to manage the creation and development processes of the sectors that characterize the brand & lifestyle management

 The unit is composed of 180 hours devoted to the main processes in order to enhance and promote the identity of the brand, implementation and management of development processes of Italian design, wellness.

 • Brand Extension and Merchandising

-The course introduces to the dynamics and productive logics related to the main commodities protagonists of brand extensions processes, starting from the design, up to the accessory and the experience design.
+The course introduces the dynamics and productive logics related to the main commodities protagonists of brand extensions processes, starting from the design, up to the accessory and the experience design.
 The course will introduce you to the main challenges that characterize the respective product sectors, as well as the way in which merchandising plans are built for the design of product portfolios by companies.